 - Adding content upgrades such as ebooks to their blog posts

-- Creating videos for Facebook and using LinkedIn to send traffic to those videos
+- Creating videos for Facebook, Instagram, Tiktok and using LinkedIn to send traffic to those videos

 Rip Curl bills itself as the “ultimate surfing company”.
-One of the ways it shows that dedication is via an online publication known as The Search.
+One way it shows dedication is via an online publication called The Search.

-The Search chronicles surfers’ search for the best waves and the ultimate surfing lifestyle, and features great photography, and stories told by surfers for surfers.
+The Search chronicles surfers’ search for the best waves and the ultimate surfing lifestyle and features excellent photography and stories told by surfers for surfers.

-With more than 100,000 YouTube subscribers, and a whopping 2 million plus Facebook followers, this is a great example of matching content to your target audience to grow your business and make it profitable.
+With over 100,000 YouTube subscribers and a whopping two million-plus Facebook followers, this is a great example of matching content to your target audience to grow your business and make it profitable.

-When you’re looking for inspiring B2B content marketing examples, GE is a great place to start.
-We’re not talking about washer-dryers and vacuum cleaners, but about the company’s other business: wind turbines, jet engines, locomotives and so on.
+We’re not talking about washer-dryers and vacuum cleaners but about the company’s other business: wind turbines, jet engines, locomotives, and so on.

 - 8 million views of GE’s Instagram account